Hiking Camden Hills State Park in Maine

 3. Scenic drives

-Oak Creek Canyon Scenic drive in Sedona, Arizona
+Beautiful red rock vistas on the Oak Creek Canyon drive in Sedona, Arizona

 For those not keen on working up a sweat, taking a picturesque drive is another way to enjoy the scenery of a beautiful area.
 Besides the obvious cost of gas, taking a cruise is one of the best freebies to enjoy on any vacation.
 Compared to pricey shows, restaurants, and tourist attractions, a drive is a great value!
 Grab a cup of coffee, a few snacks, and hit the road.
 Here are a few of the best-of-the-best free drives!